Tumor-associated macrophage: Angiogenesis

 Tumor angiogenesis is the process by which a tumor forms new blood vessels in order to maintain a supply of nutrients and oxygen and to grow beyond a few millimeters in size.
 The formation of vasculature also facilitates the escape of malignant cells into blood circulation and the onset of metastasis.
 One of the primary tumor-promoting mechanisms of TAMs is the secretion of potent pro-angiogenic factors.
 The most highly expressed and well-characterized angiogenic factor produced by TAMs is vascular endothelial growth factor A (VEGF-A).
 TAMs accumulate in hypoxic regions of the tumor, which induces the expression of hypoxia-inducible factors (HIF-1) that regulate VEGF expression.
 In addition to producing VEGF-A, TAMs have been shown to modulate VEGF-A concentration through matrix metalloproteinase (MMP)-9 activity and by producing WNT7B that induces endothelial cells to produce VEGF-A.

-In addition to VEGF-A, TAMs secrete the pro-angiogenic factors tumor necrosis factor α (TNFα), basic fibroblast growth factor, urokinase-type plasminogen activator, adrenomedullin, and semaphorin 4D.
+In addition to VEGF-A, TAMs secrete the pro-angiogenic factors tumor necrosis factor α (TNF-α), basic fibroblast growth factor, urokinase-type plasminogen activator, adrenomedullin, and semaphorin 4D.
 Moreover, cytokines produced by TAMs induce tumor cells to produce pro-angiogenic factors, thereby working cooperatively to turn on the angiogenic switch.

 A class of TAMs expressing Tie2 have been shown to induce tumor angiogenesis.
 Tie2+ TAMs associate with blood vessels through angiopoietin-2 produced by endothelial cells and activate angiogenesis through paracrine signaling.
 When angiopoietin-2 is bound, these TAMs upregulate expression of more angiogenic factors, such as thymidine phosphorylase and cathepsin B. Angiopoietin-2 also causes Tie2+ TAMs to express T-cell regulating factors interleukin (IL)-10 and chemokine (C-C motif) ligand (CCL) 17; these factors limit T-cell proliferation and upregulate expansion of regulatory T cells, allowing tumor cells to evade immune responses.
-Moreover, tumor-produced colony stimulating factor-1 (CSF1), which regulates macrophage lineage by activating colony stimulating factor 1 receptor (CSF1R), increases expression of Tie2 on TAMs, suggesting that CSF1 and Tie2+ TAMs may play a role in the angiogenic switch.

 Tumor lymphangiogenesis is closely related to tumor angiogenesis, and there is substantial evidence that factors produced by TAMs, especially those of the VEGF family and their receptor tyrosine kinases, are responsible for this link.
 In low-oxygen regions of a solid tumor, mononuclear myeloid-derived suppressor cells (M-MDSC) quickly turn into tumor-associated macrophages.
 Additionally, the crosstalk between M-MDSCs and other macrophages enhance the protumor activities of TAMs.